andregasser/bigbone/README.md

 # Implementation Status

+**I did not release an official version on Maven Central yet**, but there's already a `2.0.0-SNAPSHOT` that you can use to play around / experiment with.
+Just please be aware that, although it is a SNAPSHOT version, it is still in an early stage and there are for sure dark places in the library, where stuff will not work as expected.
+If you find issues, please file an issue in the [Issues](https://github.com/andregasser/bigbone/issues) section.

-We did not release an official version on Maven Central yet, but we already have a `2.0.0-SNAPSHOT` that you can use to play around / experiment with.
-We really hope to get out an initial 2.0.0 version very soon (hopefully January 2023) to have something out there that is maintained and can be used by other developers.
+I really hope to get out an initial 2.0.0 version very soon (hopefully January 2023) to have something out there that is maintained and can be used by other developers.

 Bigbone does not yet implement the full API of Mastodon.
 Actually, there is still **a lot to do**.
 Our main goal for the 2.0.0 release is to get something out that is in a maintained state and on a solid basis, technology-wise.
-In future releases, we will focus on extending the existing API coverage.
+In future releases, focus will be put on extending the existing API coverage.

 For details on the current API coverage please have a look at [API.md](API.md).

 Bigbone uses [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html).

 # Get Started

-Bigbone is available on [Maven Central](https://search.maven.org/).
-We have not yet released an official version, but there is a `2.0.0-SNAPSHOT` build you can experiment / play around with.

-**Remember: SNAPSHOT versions are not stable, so please expect updates on a daily basis until the official 2.0.0 release is made available.**

 ## Gradle (Groovy DSL)